 - Bruce Nilles of the Rocky Mountain Institute will discuss the importance of building electrification and linkages with housing policy.
 See his op-ed in the New York Times.

-Co-Hosts: Urban Environmentalists, San Francisco Housing Action Coalition
+Co-Hosts: Urban Environmentalists, Bay Area Housing Action Coalition, SPUR

 A More Coordinated Transit Network: Learning from other regions